brillout/goldpage/docs/csr-and-ssr-explained.md

 };
 ~~~

-What happens here is that React renders the initial state of `<Time/>` to HTML.
+What happens is the following:
-Because the page and React are not loaded in the browser,
+1. When we start the Node.js server, React and our page are loaded on the server.
-`<Time/>` is stateless in the browser and doesn't update.
-We need to do a full page reload for the time to update:
-every time we request the page,
-the initial state is computed anew.
-The time shown in the page corresponds to time the page was rendered.

-With SSR, views are stateless:
+2. When the browser requests the page `/time-with-ssr`, React renders the page to HTML.
+3. The browser loads the server's HTML response and the server is done with the page request &mdash; there is no subsequent re-rendering of the page and you could say that page is now "frozen".

+> :information_source:
+> When React renders `<Time/>` to HTML it ignores `useEffect` &mdash; `effect` and `update` are never called.
-only the initial state is rendered to HTML.
+> React renders the initial state of `displayedTime` to HTML and the state of `<Time/>` never changes.
+> In general, React's interactive features are only used in the browser.

-We can, however, do both SSR and CSR: the initial state of the page is rendered to HTML,
+> In Node.js components are stateless and it is always the initial state of a component that is rendered to HTML.

-then the page is rendered to the DOM for the state of the page's components to be able to change.
-More at
+The only way for us to update the displayed current time is to fully reload the page and get a new "frozen" page.

+In short, SSR doesn't support interactivity.

+If your page is interactive, you need CSR.

+Note that we can also do both SSR and CSR which we discuss at
 [CSR + SSR](#csr--ssr).

+> :information_source:
+> **History**
+> <br/>
+> Gmail and Google Maps were among the first to show that
+> it is possible to use browser-side JavaScript and the DOM manipulation APIs
+> to build a rich interactive app with a desktop-like experience.
+> CSR was called *ajax* back then.

+> :information_source:
+> In the Goldpage documentation, when we talk about "rendering a page in the browser" or "rendering a page to the DOM"
+> we mean CSR.

 <br/>